We all want a lush lawn, but with Massachusetts’ beating sun during the summer season, it sure ain’t easy.

 - Weeding and “feeding” after aerating prepares your lawn for overseeding. // Placing the right herbicides and fertilizers on your turf before seeding prepares your soil for optimal growth.
 Read our article Weeding & Feeding 101: Know Before You Seed for advice on how to defend your lawn against pests while still adding proper nutrients.
 There’s a balance needed, as over fertilizing could mean overgrowth and bugs, bugs, bugs.

 - Aeration and overseeding will work hand-in-hand with herbicides to reduce weeds. // The best defense against weeds is a thick, healthy turf that allows no spots for them to thrive.
-Although herbicides can be helpful, taking the time to properly aerate and seed your turf will put your lawn in a position to thrive naturally, without the assistance of excessive chemicals.
-Here at Swazy & Alexander, we like to keep things as organic as possible.
+Taking the time to properly aerate and seed your turf will put your lawn in a position to thrive naturally, without the assistance of excessive chemicals.
+Here at Swazy & Alexander/ Green Sphere, we like to keep things as organic as possible.

 When To Aerate & Overseed Your Lawn